JoviMetzger/42Project-Webserv/README.md

 ### 🗿 Server Setup with Socket Programming:
 A server's main function is to listen for incoming client connections, <br>
 process their requests, and send back appropriate responses. <br>
-This is done through a combination of socket creation and communication mechanisms. <br>
+This is done through a combination of socket creation and communication mechanisms. <br> <br>

 <details>